sakib/sakib.github.io/README.md

 ## Personal Website

-I wanted this to be less so a resume and more so a glimpse into my life, what I care about, my principles, and my lights.
+I wanted this to be less of a resume and more of a record of my life, my passions, my principles, etc.

 ## License